7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 **Tested and working on:**

-OpenEmu (using Mupen64 Core) - '.sra' file type
+OpenEmu, Delta iOS (using Mupen64 Core) - '.sra' file type

-RetroArch (using Mupen64 Core) - '.srm' file type
+RetroArch, ManicEmu iOS (using Mupen64 Core) - '.srm' file type

 **Tested and 'not' currently working on:**